-The Pinal County Public Works Road Maintenance safely maintains and repair roads, bridges, traffic signs, guardrails and cattle guards.
+The Pinal County Public Works Road Maintenance safely maintains and repairs roads, bridges, traffic signs, guardrails, and cattle guards.
 We make a conscious effort to correct drainage issues, solve various roadway problems and assist other divisions with projects.
-We are proud supporters of recycling and waste tire, Pavement Preservation, and the Adopt-A-Highway program.
+We are proud supporters of recycling waste tires, Pavement Preservation, and the Adopt-A-Highway program.

 - Why Isn't the County Maintaining My Road?

 There could be several reasons why the county isn’t maintaining a road.
 It could be private property or part of an incorporated municipality.
-You can call the Road Maintenance Section at 520-866-6419 for information on the county maintenance system.
+You can find contact information on our Road Maintenance page or by calling 520-866-6419 for information on the county maintenance system.